Enalean/tuleap-documentation-en/languages/en/user-guide/integration/onlyoffice.rst

 Integration with :ref:`document-manager`
 ----------------------------------------

-Office documents (Word, Excel, spreadsheets, PDF…) stored in the Document Manager can be directly viewed in ONLYOFFICE.
+Office documents (Word, Excel, Powerpoint, PDF…) stored in the Document Manager can be directly viewed in ONLYOFFICE.
 The integration is seamless when the ONLYOFFICE integration plugin is active: clicking on an office document in the Document Manager will open ONLYOFFICE and load your document.

-.. note:: As of today, the integration cannot be used to edit documents, only to view them.

 Initial setup
 -------------